Two views of the spectacular and unusual nature of White Sands National Park. Photos courtesy National Park Service.

 2. Drive through the park on the Dunes Drive, an eight mile drive that takes about an hour to see, including stops at the various wayside exhibits and pullover spots.

 3. Go on the Lake Lucero tour.
 If you're lucky enough to be in the area during these once per month tours, and have reservations to boot, then this three hour tour to the dry lakebed of Lake Lucero is a treat.
 Plan in advance if this is something to your liking.
-The schedule of dates is on the White Sands National Monument official website.
+The schedule of dates is on the White Sands National Park official website.